Valaa-Technologies/valaa-vault/packages/raem/README.md

 ##### 1.1.3.
 Partitions URI's identify self-contained wholes, resource references need their context

 Web architecture specifies that all or none of the document is retrieved.
-This corresponds to the behaviour of Valaa partitions which are always retrieved as a whole.
+This corresponds to the behaviour of ValOS partitions which are always retrieved as a whole.
 Partition URI's contain all and nothing but the components which identify web resources, that is everything but the fragment.

 ##### 1.1.4.
 Etc.

-### 1.2.
-Resource id
+### 1.2. resource-id

+Resource id is the NSS part of an urn:valos URI.
+It globally uniquely identifies a *referenced resource*:

+`resource-id        = primary-part [ "/" secondary-part ]`

-Resources have id's, which are strings with one or more parts separated by `:`.
-The first, non-optional *primary* part globally uniquely identifies a freely movable resource.
-The secondary parts identify sub-resources which are tightly bound to the primary resource.
+The first, non-optional *primary* part globally uniquely identifies a freely movable *primary* resource.
+If no secondary part exists this resource is also the referenced resource.
+If the secondary part exists it identifies a sub-resource strictly relative to the primary resource.
+The referenced resource is then this sub-resource.

-Two resource ids refer to the same resource if and only if their string representations are equivalent.
+Two resource ids refer to the same resource iff their canonical string representations are lexically equivalent.
 Notably:
-1. all parts are case sensitive.
-If a part specification refers to a case insensitive system it must specify a canonical representation, with the recommended representation being all-lowercase.
+1. both parts are case sensitive.
+If a part specification refers to a case insensitive external naming system it must specify a canonical representation.
+   It is recommended that this representation is all-lowercase.
 2. no redundant encoding.
 If a part contains encoding schemes then any characters or tokens which can expressed without encoding must not be encoded.

-#### 1.2.1 Primary id part - restricted naming, free ownership
+#### 1.2.1 primary-part - restricted naming, free ownership

-The primary id part has a restricted character set of `unreserved` as specified in the [URI specification](https://tools.ietf.org/html/rfc3986).
+The primary id part has a very restricted character set of `unreserved` as specified in the [URI specification](https://tools.ietf.org/html/rfc3986).

+`primary-part       = *( unreserved )`

 The *primary* part must be globally unique.
 Note: uuid v4 is recommended for now, but eventually primary id